Skip to content

 Key Steps in the Decarbonisation Journey: A Guide for Companies

 Meeting the Paris Agreement's targets to halve emissions by 2030 and achieve net zero emissions by 2050 is a daunting task for many companies.
 With mounting pressure to take immediate, meaningful steps to reduce carbon emissions, it can be challenging to know where to start.
-This blog provides a concise summary of the crucial steps that companies must take to establish a credible path towards achieving net zero emissions.
+This blog summarises crucial steps that companies must take to establish a credible path towards achieving net zero emissions.
 From developing top-down 1.5°C targets to building decarbonisation pathways and securing support for effective execution, this guide will help your business navigate the decarbonisation journey with more clarity and confidence.

 _Key steps in the decarbonisation journey_